dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/getting-started.md

 #### About the code

-- `Dynamsoft.CVR.LicenseManager.initLicense()`: This method is used to initialize the license using a license key string.
+- `Dynamsoft.CVR.LicenseManager.initLicense()`: this method initializes the license using a license key string.

-- `Dynamsoft.CVR.CaptureVisionRouter.preloadModule(["DDN"])`: This method is called to preload the `DocumentNormalizer` module of the CaptureVisionRouter library, Preparing for document border detection and image normalization.
+- `Dynamsoft.CVR.CaptureVisionRouter.preloadModule(["DDN"])`: this method preloads the `DocumentNormalizer` module of the CaptureVisionRouter library, preparing for document border detection and image normalization.

-- `createInstance()`: This method is called to initialize the cvr variable by creating an instance of the `CaptureVisionRouter` class.
-The version of the `CaptureVisionRouterModule` is logged to the console.
+- `createInstance()`: this method creates an instance of the `CaptureVisionRouter` class.

 - `start()` : This method is defined, which performs the following tasks:
     - Checks if dce is already initialized and returns if it is (prevents reinitialization).
     - Makes the `uiContainer` visible by changing its display style property to "block."
     - Creates an instance of the `CameraView`, sets its resolution to 1920x1080, and appends its UI element to the `uiContainer`.
     - Initializes the dce variable by creating an instance of the `CameraEnhancer` with the previously created view.
-    - Sets the input for the `CaptureVisionRouter` (cvr) to be the dce instance.
+    - Sets the input for the `CaptureVisionRouter` (router) to be the dce instance.
     - Opens the camera feed using `dce.open()`.
-    - Starts capturing and detecting document boundaries using `cvr.startCapturing()`, and preset template "detect-document-boundaries" is used.
+    - Starts capturing and detecting document boundaries using `router.startCapturing()`, and preset template "detect-document-boundaries" is used.

 ### Test the code

 Create a text file with the name "Detect-Boundary-From-Video-Frames.html", fill it with the code above and save.
 After that, open the example page in a browser, allow the page to access your camera and the video will show up on the page.
-After clicking "start capturing" button, you will see the detected boundaries displayed in real time on the video.
+After clicking the "Start Capturing" button, you will see the detected boundaries displayed in real time on the video.

 > You can also just test it at [https://jsfiddle.net/DynamsoftTeam/]()